Calles98/Calles98.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-Im a Computer Science graduate from Mexico.
-I love to code and I am open to learn new skills from others and work with other to create great software.
+I'm a Computer Science graduate from Mexico.
+I love to code and I'm open to learn new skills from others and work with othes to create great software.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}